 There are several types of acne, but the most common ones are whiteheads, blackheads, cysts, papules, pustules, and nodules.

 Cysts: These can appear all over the body: The skin and sexual and internal organs.
 Cysts can be very dangerous because they can be cancerous and they are caused by pockets of parasites and bacteria.
 The parasites that cause cysts are very contagious, so when choosing romantic intimate partners, make sure that you are aware of cysts on your partner’s face because this bacteria can spread to you by contact.
 If you pay close attention, you will notice that couples seem to have similar acne: If the guy has really red cheeks, the girl will too.
-If acne is concentrated on the cheeks in one partner, then the other partner will have acne on the cheeks as well; This happens because you share bacteria when you are intimate with someone.
+If acne is concentrated on the cheeks in one partner, then the other partner will have acne on the cheeks in the same area as well; This happens because you share bacteria when you are intimate with someone.

 I did a Google search on parasites that cause cysts in the body, and the image above is the results that Google returned to me.